fur-q/lua-ircclient/doc/ircclient.md

 ##### session:set_error_handler(func)

-Sets the function *func* as the event error handler, which will be called whenever an error occurs in an event callback.
-By default, the error handler is **print**.
+Sets the function *func* as the session's error handler, which will be called when a Lua error occurs in an event callback.
+The default error handler is **print**.
+Returns no value.

 ##### session:connect(args)